tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_17.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="18.10"}}

-import it into the main SASS file:
+Now let's add some styles and colors using SASS to the main file:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="18.11"}}

+Now let's use Angular 2 Component styles, which bundles the styles into the Component, without effecting other Component's styles (you can red more about it [here](https://angular.io/docs/ts/latest/guide/component-styles.html))

+So let's add it to the parties list:

+{{> DiffBox tutorialName="meteor-angular2-socially" step="18.12"}}

+And to the party details:

+{{> DiffBox tutorialName="meteor-angular2-socially" step="18.13"}}

 And use those new cool styles in the view of the party details:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="18.12"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="18.14"}}

 # Summary